www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_stages.md

 ]
 ```

-Retrieves the stages for the specified job id.
+Retrieve the stages for the specified job id.

 ### HTTP Request